Broker pods fail to start after upgrade due to SSL private key format

 Causes

-In Event Streams 12.2.x and later, Kafka brokers migrated from P12/JKS keystores to PEM-based keystores, which require SSL private keys to be in PKCS#8 format (BEGIN PRIVATE KEY).
-If your Kafka cluster is configured with custom listener certificates using SSL private keys in PKCS#1 format (BEGIN RSA PRIVATE KEY), the brokers cannot parse the keys and fail to start.
+In Event Streams 12.2.x and later, Kafka brokers migrated from P12 or JKS keystores to PEM-based keystores, which require SSL private keys to be in PKCS#8 format (BEGIN PRIVATE KEY).
+If your Kafka cluster is configured with custom listener certificates by using SSL private keys in PKCS#1 format (BEGIN RSA PRIVATE KEY), the brokers cannot parse the keys and fail to start.

-This only affects clusters using custom listener certificates.
-Clusters using operator-managed certificates are not affected.
+This only affects clusters that uses custom listener certificates.
+Clusters that uses operator-managed certificates are not affected.

 Resolving the problem